 To use a server like a web, ftp, or mail server, you need to know the respective port numbers they are using.
 For example, port 80 (HTTP) is used for web; port 21 (FTP) is used for FTP, and port 25 (SMTP outgoing) and port 110 (POP3 incoming) are used for the mail server.
 You can get more information by viewing the documentation provided with the server you installed.
-Follow these steps to set up port forwarding through the Router's web-based utility.
+Follow these steps to set up port forwarding through the Router's Web-based Utility.
 We will be setting up web, ftp, and mail servers.

-- A. Access the Router's web-based utility by going to http://192.168.1.1 or the IP address of the Router.
-Go to the Advanced => Forwarding tab. - B. Enter any name you want to use for the Customized Application. - C. Enter the Ext.
+- A. Open the Router's Web-based Utility, as shown in "Chapter 6: The Cable/DSL VPN Router's Web-based Utility" and go to the Advanced => Filter tab. - B. Enter any name you want to use for the Customized Application. - C. Enter the Ext.
 Port range of the service you are using.
 For example, if you have a web server, you would enter the range 80 to 80. - D. Check the protocol you will be using, TCP and/or UDP. - E. Enter the IP address of the PC or network device that you want the port server to go to.
 For example, if the web server's Ethernet adapter IP address is 192.168.1.100, you would enter 100 in the field provided.
 Check "Appendix G: Finding the MAC Address and IP Address for Your Ethernet Adapter" for details on getting an IP address. - F. Check the Enable option for the port services you want to use.
 Consider the example below: